shashivj/snykscanning/README.md

       Sources:
         - WorkflowSource
     Configuration:
-      WhoToGreet : 'test' # Who are we greeting here HowToGreet : 'test' # How to greet the person
+      AWSCodeBuildProject : 'test' # Project name for AWS CodeBuild project AWSRegion : 'test' # AWS Region
 ```
 ---

 Configuration properties used in this example are described below.

-### snyk-action
+### AWSCodeBuildAction

-The friendly name for the **snyk-action** action, and is used as a label in logs when the action runs.
+The friendly name for the **AWSCodeBuildAction** action, and is used as a label in logs when the action runs.

 Required: Yes

-Default: snyk-action
+Default: AWSCodeBuildAction

 ---